 But this is both a challenge and an opportunity.
 Customers who feel constantly informed of the process are much more likely to remain satisfied, which can lead to positive reviews, strong referrals, and less wasted time from employees.

-If you’re ready to talk more about best practices for your solar company, contact Bodhi today to see how you can improve your customer communication strategy and stay ahead of the competition while saving your solar business both time and money.
+If you’re ready to talk more about best practices for your solar company and want to learn how a solar project management software can help you get ahead of customer expectations, contact Bodhi today.
+We're happy to chat to see how you can improve your customer communication strategy and stay ahead of the competition while saving your solar business both time and money.